By Julie Williams

 At a national level, print runs have been drastically reduced as there aren’t as many big stores to sell them, edition sizes have been cut back due to the drop-off in advertisers and we’re seeing magazines move to digital-only publication.

 Throughout the past 20 years, papers have defied forecasters who predicted that advertising income was on the verge of disappearing.
-It has lasted well but has come at a cost with severe cuts to editorial budgets, which inevitably impacts the quality of the journalism we consume.
+It has lasted well but has come at a cost, with severe cuts to editorial budgets, which inevitably impact the quality of the journalism we consume.